This is a highly emotive issue and I appreciate the depth of concerns for the welfare of our animals and wildlife.

-Since the introduction of the Hunting Act 2004 many hunts have turned to trail hunting as an alternative to live quarry hunting.
-This involves a pack of hounds following an artificially laid, animal-based scent.
-It closely mimics the hunting that took place before the ban, but does not involve a hunt for a live fox, so is not banned.
+Since the introduction of the Hunting Act 2004, many hunts have turned to trail hunting as an alternative to live quarry hunting.
+This involves a pack of hounds following an artificially laid, animal-based scent so does not involve a hunt for a live fox, and therefore is not banned.
 For an offence to be committed it is necessary to prove that a wild animal is being hunted intentionally.
 If proven, this can lead to a prosecution and an unlimited fine.

-Of course, anyone who believes that an offence has taken place during a hunt, including during a trail hunt, should report the matter to the police.
+Anyone who believes that an offence has taken place during a hunt, including during a trail hunt, should report the matter to the police.

 I recognise it is possible that dogs used for trail hunting may on occasion pick up and follow the scent of live foxes during a trail hunt.
 If that occurs, it is the responsibility of the huntsmen and women and other members of hunt staff to control their hounds and, if necessary, stop the hounds as soon as they are made aware that the hounds are no longer following the trail that has been laid.